Thor-DraperJr/BoardGameWebAppWedding2025/README.md

 ## 🎯 Features

-- **Real-Time Availability Tracking**: Mark games as "being played" so guests know what's available
+- **Game Availability Tracking**: Mark games as "being played" so guests know what's available
 - **Smart Filtering**: View all games, only available games, or games currently in progress
 - **Complete Game Information**: Title, type, player count, difficulty, duration, and instruction links
 - **YouTube Integration**: Direct links to how-to-play videos for each game